mhagenow01/FBFransac/README.md

 ### Comparisons
 We compare our method with two state of the art open-source algorithms: ObjRecRansac and PointNet++.
 Details of the implementations and the comparisons follow:
 #### ObjRecRANSAC
 ObjRecRANSAC is a RANSAC-kernel based method that uses random sampling to identify geometry in the environment.
-The original algorithm was proposed by Papazov et al in 2011 CITE.
+The original algorithm was proposed by Papazov et al. [1] in 2011.
 The key idea is to identify key sets of points that can be used for recognition as part of a RANSAC algorithm.

 Note: The implementation used for the comparison can be found here: https://github.com/tum-mvp/ObjRecRANSAC.
 In order to build, we found that a very specific set of libraries was needed.
 This implementation is built against PCL and VTK.
 In order to get it to work, we choose to manually build VTK 5.10 from source and then to manually build PCL 1.8.0 from source against this VTK.
 Having other system versions of VTK seems to cause intermittent seg faults as there are many levels in which VTK is included as a library and it is difficult to change the CMake to force a particular version.